mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Transition to Act III:**

-Heroes learn Third Component location: **Goldshore Manor** - sunken estate of House Goldshore, 300 feet underwater in the Sundering Sea.
+Heroes learn Third Component location: **Goldshore Manor** - sunken estate of the Goldshore Keepers (the secret branch that guarded the Component), 300 feet underwater in the Sundering Sea.

 But reaching it requires:
 1. **Submarine or water-breathing magic**